mcwerki2/GcodeGen/README.md

 ### Getting Started:

 * Clone the repository to your local machine And run the main.py file.
+(You need numpy 1.26.3)

 * Use the Colaboratory [Link](https://colab.research.google.com/drive/1RNuTV2ibV9yCcWHlzD7E91hrsKa2-EdN?usp=sharing) (Must Be logged in)